 Enjoy View From Bantay Belfry

 Bantay Belfry is the high tower perched on a hill 10 minutes away from Vigan.
 Built-in 1591, the belfry is the perfect spot to get a glimpse of the panoramic view of the city from a higher point, something that is both an empowering and uplifting experience.

-But, be warned because it is not an easy feat to reach the top, especially for people who have problems with height and the number of steps.
+But, be warned because it is not easy to reach the top, especially for people who are tall, and the number of steps.
 The belfry is also called the people’s tower as it alerts town people of any coming danger.

-Go On a Mestizo River Cruise
+Enjoy A Mestizo River Cruise

 It is an interesting experience to cruise Vigan’s famous Mestizo River.
 The cruise lasts for around 45 minutes where you will learn the city’s story.
 Starting from its discovery, to how the Spaniards took over and how it is one of today’s most visited cities in the country.

 This short excursion will promise you a chance to learn more about the city through the eyes of the locals.
-What makes the Mestizo River even more beautiful is the yearly candle floating ceremony held during Raniag Twilight festival.
+What makes the Mestizo River even more beautiful is the yearly candle floating ceremony held during the Raniag Twilight festival.
 It is particularly done in Celedonia Garden at Barangay Beddeng Laud.

-Explore Vigan in Kalesa
+Explore Vigan In Kalesa

 At only 150 pesos for every hour, you can tour the city of Kalesa.
 The coach drivers will bring you to different locations.

 Learn How Burnays Are Made

-It was in Spanish pre-colonial period when Pagburnayan started making jars and this was the time when the Chinese immigrants came into the city.
+It was in the Spanish pre-colonial period when Pagburnayan started making jars and this was the time when the Chinese immigrants came into the city.
 Because of the quality of the Burnays, they are mostly exported.

-Watch the Traditional Loomweavers
+Watch The Traditional Loomweavers

 The industry of Abel started during early Spanish colonization and is still practiced these days.
-Rowilda’s loom weaving is the one of the famous abel weaving factories in the city of Vigan.
+Rowilda’s loom weaving is one of the famous Abel weaving factories in the city of Vigan.

 Visit The Zoo

 The zoo in Vigan is called Baluarte Chavit Singson or Baluarte Zoo.
-There are shows and you will see snakes, parrots, Philippine Eagle, tigers and many more.
+There are shows where you will see snakes, parrots, Philippine eagles, tigers, and many more.
 The zoo is about 15 mins outside Vigan city and there is no entrance fee.

-Enjoy Various Festivities in Vigan
+Enjoy The Various Festivities In Vigan

 Vigan has a rich culture that has always some vibrant festivals.
-A weeklong celebration that’s usually held during the month of May is Viva Vigan Festival of Arts, which is celebrated for promoting Vigan’s value as the center of history.
+A weeklong celebration that’s usually held during the month of May is the Viva Vigan Festival of Arts, which is celebrated for promoting Vigan’s value as the center of history.

 Also, it aims to strengthen advocacy to protect and preserve the city’s cultural identity.
 Another festivity is the city fiesta of Vigan, which is held yearly on the 25th of January.